nth-zik/coolbird-tagify/docs/coding-rules/theme-styling-guide.md

 ## Flat Design Philosophy

-### No Borders, No Shadows
+### No Drop Shadows
-**Philosophy:** Use flat design with backgrounds, gradients, and spacing for visual separation.
-Avoid borders and shadows as they add visual noise and make the UI feel cluttered.
+Avoid shadows across the app to keep the UI clean.
+Depth should come from color, spacing, and hierarchy — not elevation.

 ### ❌ WRONG - Excessive Borders
 ```dart